sfoxhq/challenges/Readme.md

 ## SFOX Code Challenges

 ## Background
 Hello and welcome to the SFOX code challenges.
-We look forward to talking to you about
+We look forward to talking to you more about your experence throughout this interview process.

-These challenges are designed to test your ability to solve complex problems.
+These challenges are designed to test your ability to solve problems.
 We realize your time is valuable so please don't spend more then 2 hours on these projects.
-Try to have fun with them.
+Try to have fun with them, and reach out if you have any questions.

 ## Getting started